Kirkcolm: Notable people

 Admiral Sir John Ross (1777–1856), Arctic explorer, was born in Kirkcolm, the son of the Rev. Andrew Ross of Balsarroch.
-He joined the Royal Navy aged nine, and also served in the Swedish Navy.
+He joined the Royal Navy aged nine, and served in the Swedish Navy.
 Between 1818 and 1850 he led three expeditions to explore the North West Passage.
 He built the North West Castle in Stranraer, where he spent his retirement years.
 His nephew Admiral Sir James Clark Ross joined him on Arctic expeditions and became the first explorer to reach the North Magnetic Pole in 1831.

-David James Speirs (born December 15, 1984) is an Australian politician.
+David James Speirs (born 15 December 1984) is an Australian politician.
 He has been a Liberal member of the South Australian House of Assembly since the 2014 state election and leader of the Liberal Party since 19 April 2022.
 Speirs was born in Galloway, Scotland and raised in Kirkcolm.
 He was schooled at Kirkcolm Primary School and Stranraer Academy.
 He emigrated to Australia with his parents and two younger brothers at the age of 17 in 2002.